Ombi-app/Ombi/src/Ombi.Store/Migration.md

                      ValidAudience = "Ombi",
     ```

+    *WARNING*: Don't forget to undo this before building Ombi, or things will be broken!

 1. List the available `dbcontext`s, and select the one that matches the database your fields will go in:

     ```